jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 <a name="part1"></a>
 ## Part 1 of 5: Importing Required Python Libraries

+This step is pretty trivial so little explanation is needed, in addition to the commented code-block below.
+It is perhaps useful to note, however, that in order to use Plotly, within a jupyter notebook, I had to use the ```plotly.offline``` configuration and specify ```init_notebook_mode(connected=True)``` .

 ``` python

 # libraries for requesting and scraping web pages